Jinwen-XU/ProjLib/README.md

 ## The modules

-> Each module correspond to a separate package, for example, the module `theorem` is `projlib-theorem.sty`.
+> Each module corresponds to a separate package, for example, the module `theorem` is `projlib-theorem.sty`.

 The modules include:
 1. module `author` - *Enhanced author information block*